A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Introduction

-In this paper, we derive a similar decomposition for a broad class of block matrices that includes block covariance matrices and block correlation matrices.
-In the general case with multiple blocks, $K\geq2$, the canonical representation does not fully disentangle all eigenvalues, and some eigenvalues may be complex-valued.
+In this paper, we derive a similar decomposition for a broad class of block matrices, which includes block covariance matrices and block correlation matrices as special cases.
+In the general case with multiple blocks, $K\geq2$, the canonical representation does not fully disentangle all eigenvalues.
 The canonical representation decomposes any block matrix into a $K\times K$ matrix and $n-K$ real-valued eigenvalues, where $K$ is the number of blocks.
-We can illustrate the general results with a $2\times2$ block correlation matrix, where $C_{\rho_{11}}$ and $C_{\rho_{22}}$ are equicorrelation matrices with correlations $\rho_{11}$ and $\rho_{22}$, respectively, and dimensions $n_{1}\times n_{1}$ and $n_{2}\times n_{2}$ respectively, and $\mathbf{1}_{n_{1}\times n_{2}}$ is the $n_{1}\times n_{2}$ whose elements are all equal to one.
+We can illustrate the general results with a $2\times2$ block correlation matrix, where $C_{\rho_{11}}$ and $C_{\rho_{22}}$ are equicorrelation matrices with correlations $\rho_{11}$ and $\rho_{22}$, respectively, and dimensions $n_{1}\times n_{1}$ and $n_{2}\times n_{2}$, respectively, and $\mathbf{1}_{n_{1}\times n_{2}}$ is the $n_{1}\times n_{2}$ matrix whose elements are all equal to one.
 Now define